Madeleine de La Tour d'Auvergne: Inheritance

-As both of their parents were deceased, Madeleine and her elder sister Anne shared extensive properties in Auvergne, Clermont, Berry, Castres, and Louraguais.
 Anne inherited Auvergne and married John Stewart, 2nd Duke of Albany in 1505.
 She outlived Madeleine by five years but died childless, after which the Counties of Auvergne and Boulogne as well as the barony of La Tour passed to Madeleine's daughter Catherine de' Medici and were then absorbed into the French Crown.
+(Note: Chang states that Anne made Madeleine's daughter, Catherine, her heir to the Auvergne fortune.)